-You may have to create your own components if existing components are not satisfying your needs.
-The SharpDevelopp allows to create a component from a termplate.
+You may need to create your own components if existing components do not meet your needs.
+The SharpDevelope environment offers the opportunity to create a component from a skeleton.

 3.2.1 Create and use a simple component

 After quitting and restarting SharpWComp, you can create a new solution for creating the desired component: